 As previously stated, MXA administration and teachers have had little contact or communication with the broader community or HOPE SF revitalization effort.
 The SFUSD new strategic plan, however, calls for a far more closely aligned relationship.
-This is reflected in the MXA scorecard for 2008-09 which identifies a community liaison on staff, Brother Leon Muhammad, who was assisting with the redirection of the school climate and culture.
+This is reflected in the MXA scorecard for 2008-09 which identifies a commitment to social justice and community engagement.
+In early 2009, MXA had a community liaison on staff, Brother Leon Muhammad, who was assisting with the redirection of the school climate and culture.
 Recently, Brother Leon has left the school, yet the priority of connecting with community remains.